Q: How can you help students deal the stress and frustration?

 This one is for the younger set, but a cathcy song by Big Bird can always win with 5-6 year olds.

 These video clips are great and speak the language of growth mindset.
 So whether you are doing a unit on growth mindset, or a single lesson on Positive Self-Talk, these are gems that will make an impact on your students.
-And if you are reading this far 🙂 feel free to contact me if you’d like my PPT that does with my most recent lesson I just did with 3rd -5th graders on this topic.
+And here is my ppt for the lesson I just did with 3rd -5th graders on this topic.
+Enjoy!